 Africa hub page

-If you’ve never made an overland journey in Africa, you won’t have truly appreciated the vastness of this great continent, the raw beauty of its great plains and savannahs and the wonder of seeing some of the greatest wildlife on earth in their natural habitat.
+You won’t have truly appreciated the vastness of this great continent.
+The raw beauty of its great plains and savannas and the wonder of seeing some of the greatest wildlife on earth in their natural habitat.

-The breath-taking power of Victoria Falls and the haunting beauty of a lion staring out over the plains are sights that deserve to be witnessed first-hand.
+The breath-taking power of Victoria Falls and the haunting beauty of a lion staring out over the plains.
+These are sights to be seen first-hand.
 Make sure you bring a memory card for your camera which has plenty of room as you’ll be leaving with it crammed full of incredible pictures.

 Come to Africa and make memories like no other place in the world.